wazuh/wazuh-documentation/source/_templates/installations/wazuh/common/check_wazuh_cluster.rst

     # /var/ossec/bin/cluster_control -l

-The execution of this command will have an output like this:
+An example output of the command looks as follows:

   .. code-block:: none
     :class: output